 A good way to approach loading states is to think of them as a way to play with users’ perception of time and turn it to your advantage.

-Loading states are also a good opportunity to set expectations.
+Loading states are also a good opportunity to set expectations of users in your product.
 They can be used as a communication device to reduce uncertainty for the user by explaining what’s happening or preparing them for what’s coming up next.

 Before knowing which user expectations to set, you must be aware of the technical reality of how your data is likely to load.
 Here are some technical prompts to discuss with your team: